-- (1) Includes securities beneficially owned (a) by the named persons or group members, their spouses and their minor children (including shares of Capital Stock allocated as of December 31, 2001, to the account of each named person or member of the group under the Company's Retirement Plan and under the Company's ESOP or, with respect to Mr. Gemunder, allocated to his account as of December 31, 2001, under the Omnicare Employees Savings and Investment Plan, (b) by trusts and custodianships for their benefit and (c) by trusts and other entities as to which the named person or group has or shares the power to direct voting or investment of securities.
-"Direct" refers to securities in category (c).
+- (1) Includes securities beneficially owned (a) by the named persons or group members, their spouses and their minor children (including shares of Capital Stock allocated as of December 31, 2003, to the account of each named person or member of the group under the Company's Retirement Plan and under the Company's ESOP or, with respect to Mr. Gemunder, allocated to his account as of December 31, 2003, under the Omnicare Employees Savings and Investment Plan), (b) by trusts and custodianships for their benefit and (c) by trusts and other entities as to which the named person or group has or shares the power to direct voting or investment of securities.
+"Direct" refers to securities in categories (a) and (b) and "Trustee" to securities in category (c).
 Where securities would fall into both "Direct" and "Trustee" classifications, they are included under "Trustee" only.
-"Option" refers to shares which the named person or group has a right to acquire within 60 days from January 31, 2002.
-For purposes of determining the Percent of Class, all shares subject to stock options which were exercisable within 60 days from January 31, 2002 were assumed to have been issued. - (2) Percent of Class under 1.0 percent is not shown. - (3) Messrs.
-T. Hutton and McNamara and Ms. Laney are trustees of the Chemed Foundation which holds 67,938 shares of Capital Stock over which the trustees share both voting and investment power.
-This number is included in the total number of "Trustee" shares held by the Directors and Executive Officers as a Group but is not reflected in the respective holdings of the individual trustees. - (4) Shares over which more than one individual holds beneficial ownership have been counted only once in calculating the aggregate number of shares owned by Directors and Executive Officers as a Group.
+"Option" refers to shares which the named person or group has a right to acquire within 60 days from December 31, 2003.
+For purposes of determining the Percent of Class, all shares subject to stock options which were exercisable within 60 days from December 31, 2003, were assumed to have been issued. - (2) Percent of Class under 1.0 percent is not shown. - (3) Messrs.
+T. Hutton and McNamara and Ms. Laney are trustees of the Chemed Foundation which holds 60,738 shares of Capital Stock over which the trustees share both voting and investment power.
+This number is included in the total number of "Trustee" shares held by the Directors and Executive Officers as a Group but is not reflected in the respective holdings of the individual trustees. - (4) Shares over which more than one individual holds beneficial ownership have been counted only once in calculating the aggregate number of shares owned by Directors and Executive Officers as a Group. - (5) Shares acquired in March of 2004.

-Pursuant to Section 16(a) of the Securities Exchange Act of 1934 and the regulations thereunder, the Company's executive officers and directors and persons who own more than 10 percent of Capital Stock are required to file reports with respect to their ownership and changes in ownership of Capital .
-Stock with the Securities and Exchange Commission ("SEC").
+Pursuant to Section 16(a) of the Securities Exchange Act of 1934 and the regulations thereunder, the Company's executive officers and directors and persons who own more than 10 percent of Capital Stock are required to file reports with respect to their ownership and changes in ownership of Capital Stock with the Securities and Exchange Commission ("SEC").
 In addition, such persons are required to forward copies of such reports to the Company.
-Based on a review of the copies of such reports furnished to the Company and on the written representation of such non-reporting persons that, with respect to 2001, no reports on Form 5 were required to be filed with the SEC, the Company believes that, during the period January 1, 2001 through December 31, 2001, the Company's executive officers and directors and greater-than-10-percent stockholders have complied with all Section 16(a) reporting requirements except for Mr. Arquilla and Mr. James Devlin, who was a director during 2001.
-Mr. Arquilla reported the sale of 2,000 shares two months late, and Mr. Devlin reported in July the sale of 5,500 shares during January, March and April and reported on Form 5 the sale of 586 shares in September and October.
+Based on a review of the copies of such reports furnished to the Company and on the written representation of such non-reporting persons that, with respect to 2003, no reports on Form 5 were required to be filed with the SEC, the Company believes that, during the period January 1, 2003, through December 31, 2003, except for Mr. E. L. Hutton and Mr. Lee, the Company's executive officers and directors and greater-than-10-percent stockholders have complied with all Section 16(a) reporting requirements.
+Mr. E. L. Hutton filed a Form 4 late involving the sale of stock by his wife and Mr. Lee filed a Form 4 to reflect additional shares.